Your childhood dreams may have been crushed, but NASA could still fulfill them.

-There was also no longer an age or height limit, but the finalists had to pass a rigorous physical.
+There was also no longer an age or height limit — but the finalists did have to pass a rigorous physical.

 This included testing for 20/20 vision and measurements for the spacecraft and spacesuit.
 Applicants also had to be free of medical conditions that could cause issues in spaceflight.